github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/switching-your-saml-configuration-from-an-organization-to-an-enterprise-account.md

 ## Switching your SAML configuration from an organization to an enterprise account

 1. Enforce SAML SSO for your enterprise account, making sure all organization members are assigned or given access to the IdP app being used for the enterprise account.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-saml-for-enterprise-iam/configuring-saml-single-sign-on-for-your-enterprise)."
-1. Optionally, remove any existing SAML configuration for organizations owned by the enterprise account.
-To help you decide whether to remove the configurations, see "[About SAML single sign-on for enterprise accounts](#about-saml-single-sign-on-for-enterprise-accounts)."
 1. If you kept any organization-level SAML configurations in place, to prevent confusion, consider hiding the tile for the organization-level apps in your IdP.
 1. Advise your enterprise members about the change.
    - Members will no longer be able to access their organizations by clicking the SAML app for the organization in the IdP dashboard.
 They will need to use the new app configured for the enterprise account.